microsoft/sqltoolsservice/docs/guide/jsonrpc_protocol.md

 ### `change`

-This request is sent by the editor when the user changes the contents of a PowerShell file that has previously been opened in the language service.
+This request is sent by the editor when the user changes the contents of a SQL file that has previously been opened in the language service.
 Depending on how the request arguments are specified, the file change could either be an arbitrary-length string insertion, region delete, or region replacement.